memgraph/documentation/pages/configuration/multi-tenancy.md

 ---
-title: Multi-tenancy
+title: Multi-tenancy (Enterprise)
 description: Discover the benefits of multi-tenancy for scalability, resource utilization, and performance.
 Also learn how to manage few isolated databases within a single instance in our detailed documentation.
 ---

 # Multi-tenancy